Debias your Large Multi-Modal Model at Test-Time via Non-Contrastive Visual Attribute Steering: Methodology

 \paragraph{Bigram frequencies.} We define a list of target words related to the attribute in question and detect all bigrams in model generations beginning with these words.
 Since many attribute-related terms are polysemous, we hand-annotate the most frequent bigrams to filter out unrelated terms.
 This enables us to adjust for over- or under-counting by including only those bigrams that have been verified as attribute-related or excluding those that have been annotated as unrelated.
 Despite being transparent and interpretable, this approach is limited in the sense that it may not capture all possible ways in which protected attributes could be referenced.

 \paragraph{LLM-as-a-judge.} We additionally use GPT-4o \cite{achiam2023gpt} as a judge to annotate the amount of attribute-related text in each generation.
 Using a two-shot prompt with OpenAI’s Structured Output API, GPT-4o returns both the count of protected attributes and their corresponding spans.
 This method has proven to be highly reliable, with minimal discrepancies between the reported counts and the identified spans.
 Our manual inspection of GPT-4o's highlighted spans confirmed that it captures a broad, but justified, set of terms that refer to the target attributes.
+See the supplementary material for details.